Free Coloring Hair Before Frozen Embryo Transfer

-Or, you may have a natural cycle, meaning no medications are used to affect your menstrual cycle.
 Web since your future conception depends on just the right amount of hormones at just the right time, abstaining from hair dyeing is probably your best bet.
-Don't leave the dye on any longer than necessary.
+But some stages of fetal development are more sensitive than others.
+Often, fet uses frozen embryos a gestational parent has from a previous conventional ivf cycle.

 More articles